SpikeInterface/spikely/docs/source/workflow.rst

    element (Sorter or Sorting Exporter).

 .. tip::
-   The pipeline creation and parameter configuration steps can be shortcut by saving and loading complete pipelines to/from files using the corresponding actions from spikely's *File Menu.*
+   The pipeline creation and parameter configuration steps can be shortened by saving and loading complete pipelines to/from files using the corresponding actions from spikely's *File Menu.*